directus-labs/guest-authoring/directus-and-iot-sensor-data-with-an-esp32/index.md

   avatar_file_name: "osiheadshot.png"
 ---

-# Directus and IoT: Sensor Data with an ESP32

-IoT systems will not be complete without logging their collected data to remote cloud storage.
-In this tutorial, you will build a simple temperature logging system using a DHT22 as a temperature and humidity module, and an ESP32 as the microcontroller board with onboard WiFi for connecting to a Directus project.
+Internet of Things (IoT) systems often need to log their collected data.
+In this tutorial, you will build a temperature logging system using a DHT22 as a temperature and humidity module, and an ESP32 microcontroller board with onboard WiFi for connecting to a Directus project.

 ## Before You Start